Dimillian/RetroDiffusionApp/README.md

   - Model selection with 30+ styles (RD_PRO, RD_FAST, RD_PLUS)
   - Customizable image dimensions
   - Save generated images to your photo library
+- **Library**: Persist generated/pixelated images in a SQLite-backed store with paging for large collections
+  - Async loading off the main thread via actors
+  - Lazy loading/pagination in the grid for smoother scrolling with large libraries

 ## Setup